howzat/howzat.github.io/index.rst

 Type Parameterisation
 =================================

-Lets imagine it's our job to extend the ``get`` function to work with other types.
+Let's imagine it's our job to extend the ``get`` function to work with other types.
 The options are:

 1. Overload the get function for each type: